Pavithrashekar/login-page-project/README.md

    git clone https://github.com/Pavithrashekar/login-page-project.git
    cd login-page-project

-Running the Project
+## Running the Project

+To view and test the project, follow these steps:

-Open index.html in a web browser.
+1. **Open `index.html` in a web browser**:

-You can use Live Server in Visual Studio Code for real-time preview.
+   - **Using Live Server**: If you have [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-server) installed in Visual Studio Code, you can right-click on `index.html` and select **Open with Live Server** for real-time preview.
-Alternatively, open the file directly in any modern web browser.
+   - **Directly in a Browser**: Alternatively, you can open the file directly in any modern web browser by navigating to the file location and double-clicking on `index.html`.
-Test the functionality:

-Check form validations.
-Ensure API integration works as expected.
-Verify responsiveness on different devices.
+2. **Test the functionality**:
+   - **Form Validations**: Ensure that the form fields are validated correctly (e.g., email format and password length).
+   - **API Integration**: Check that the login form communicates with the API as expected, displaying appropriate success or error messages.
+   - **Responsiveness**: Verify that the login page is responsive and looks good on different devices and screen sizes.